rahuljsuthar/SparkLearn/README.md

-# 🎯 PlacementAI — AI Placement Preparation System
+# 🎯 SparkLearn — Ignite Your Leanrning

 A complete, local-first AI-powered placement preparation platform.
 Runs fully on CPU.